 For detailed information, please click on the links below:

-We own some large off-road mobility scooters (Trampers) which may available on loan during a ramble.
+We own some large off-road mobility scooters (Trampers) which may available on loan during one of our programmed rambles.
+(They are not available for general hire.)
 They each have stick holders and a bag on the back to carry your lunch and spare coat etc. They are only available on one of our Nationally organised rambles.
 We cannot guarantee that a scooter will be available on all rambles.
 The user is responsible for reimbursing us for any damage they cause to our Loan Scooter – or damage they cause to other scooters or property.
 A loan scooter must be booked in advance; you cannot just turn up at a ramble and get one.
 As the cost of maintaining and transporting them is rather high we charge £15 per ramble as a contribution towards this cost.

 Some rambles are supported by an accessible toilet which is available before, during and after the ramble.

 Going rambling means freedom to go out and explore the countryside and enjoy the scenery and landscapes that I used to enjoy when able-bodied, and the other major benefit is that it brings me into contact with so many interesting people from all walks of life, both members of the group and members of the public that are met en route.
 It lifts the spirits and gives a huge sense of contentment, especially after a ramble that becomes really special.
 (Val)